 Reliability plays an important role in modern power electronic system design.
-Recently a concept of Design for Reliability has gained an increased interest for ensuring more reliable and fail-safe field operation of power electronic converters by implementing reliability assessment based on Physics of Failures already at the design stage [47], [48], which is especially important in automotive application [49].
-Complete assessment of power electronic system physics of failures requires knowledge about power semiconductors, passive components, control electronics, communication systems, and software wear-out functions, including modelling of thermal cycling, humidity, vibration and other stressors [48]-[50].
-The reliability-oriented design of magnetic components challenging [48] in the case of multiphase converter with coupled inductors.
-Therefore, the use of fault-tolerance concept can be considered to improve and complement the reliability-oriented design by filling the existing gaps in the knowledge and provide fail-safe fault-tolerant operation instead of converter component redundancy.
+Recently a concept of Design for Reliability has gained an increased interest for ensuring more reliable and fail-safe field operation of power electronic converters by implementing reliability assessment based on Physics of Failures already at the design stage [47], [48], that is especially important in automotive application [49].
+Complete assessment of power electronic system physics of failures requires knowledge about power semiconductors, passive components, control electronics, communication systems and software wear-out functions, including modeling of thermal cycling, humidity, vibration and other stressors [48]-[50].
+Hence, there is a need for multi-physical modelling of power electronic component degradation for implementing Design for Reliability [47] with continuous improvements based on field operation data from health management and condition monitoring systems [50].
+Current state of the art provides comprehensive knowledge about silicon semiconductor devices wear-out and short circuit failure mechanisms, based on thermal cycling model [48], as well as the capacitor degradation and failure models [49].
+However, there is still lack of knowledge about different other components (e.g., PCBs, interconnects, cooling systems, etc.) and stress factors (e.g., humidity, vibration, shock, etc.) [49].
+Consequently, it makes reliability-oriented design of magnetic components challenging [48] in case of multiphase converter with coupled inductors.
+Therefore, the use of fault-tolerance concept can be considered to improve and complement the reliability-oriented design, by filling the existing gaps in the knowledge and provide fail-safe fault-tolerant operation instead of converter component redundancy.

 Fault-tolerance is a key aspect to enhance the power electronic system reliability.
-Therefore, a lot of research must be conducted on different component degradation mechanisms to minimize the risks of different possible failures [48]-[50].
-At some applications (e.g., automotive advanced driver assistance and other auxiliary safety-critical systems) black-out of power supply is not an option due to high risks of catastrophic consequences even if the probability of failures is minimized [51].
-In this case a system must be able to continue performing its intended function despite the failure [50] or at least provide emergency operation with reduced performance to fulfil the requirements of functional safety [42] as by definition of fault-tolerance.
-Moreover, the multi-phase design of power electronic converters with fault-tolerant operation algorithm can meet the high standards of functional safety and reduce the component redundancy.
+Although the reliability-oriented design and health management systems for power electronic converters can ensure extremely low probability of failures, a lot of research must be conducted on different component degradation mechanisms to minimize the risks of different possible failures [48]-[50].
+At some applications (e.g., automotive advanced driver assistance and other auxiliary safety-critical systems) black-out of power supply is not an option, due to high risks of catastrophic consequences, even if the probability of failures is minimized [51].
+In this case a system must be able to continue performing its intended function despite the failure [50], or at least provide emergency operation with reduced performance to fulfil the requirements of functional safety [42], as by definition of fault-tolerance.
+Moreover, the fault tolerant operation can replace the high level of system redundancy, e.g., by using multiphase machines instead of redundant 3-phase machines in safety critical drive systems [50].
+Similarly, the multiphase design of power electronic converters with fault-tolerant operation algorithm can meet the high standards of functional safety and reduce the component redundancy.
 Hence, the development of fault-tolerant operation algorithms is essential to provide uninterruptable power supply for safety-critical applications.